"Over 70 million Americans suffer from some sort of digestive disorder on a regular basis."

 Did you know that there are 1,000 different species of bacteria living in your large intestine?
 In fact the average person has between 2 and 6 pounds of bacteria in their digestive system on a regular basis.

 The diversity of these species of bacteria plays a major role in your overall health — the more diversity, the better your overall health is believed to be.
 These microbes have a major impact on your body, including:

 - Your ability to digest fiber

 - How your body responds to infection and illness

 - Cognitive function

 - Reducing the risk of heart disease and diabetes

 - Fighting chronic inflammation

-So from a food standpoint, improving digestive health comes down to eating more whole foods like dark, leafy greens, lean proteins, and certain fiber-rich fruits.
+From a food standpoint, improving digestive health comes down to eating more whole foods like dark, leafy greens, lean proteins, and certain fiber-rich fruits.
 But getting these foods in every day can be hard at times.
-So taking a quality daily probiotic supplement will also help quickly build up the good bacteria in your stomach.
+So taking a quality dailyprobiotic supplement will also help quickly build up the good bacteria in your stomach.
 Consuming fermented foods like kombucha and kimchi can also help with this.

 - Improve your immune system